 - Contamination can be easily recognized.

-- It is a less time consuming and very convenient method of the determination of the Minimum Inhibitory Concentration (MIC) and applicable to a wide array of the drugs and microorganisms.
+- It is a less time-consuming and very convenient method of the determination of the Minimum Inhibitory Concentration (MIC) and applicable to a wide array of drugs and microorganisms.

 - It is useful to detect some phenotypes resistance.